TexasInstruments/ti-pmic-lld/README.md

 Supported PMIC Devices are:

-1. LP8774X-Q1: Three Buck Converters, one Linear Regulator and one Load Switch for AWR and IWR Radar Sensors
+1. LP8774X-Q1: Three Buck Regulators, one Boost Regulator, and one Linear Regulator for AWR and IWR Radar Sensors

 ## Driver Usage